WELCOME TO THE WiNTER LAB

 WELCOME NEW LAB MEMBERS!

-The WiNTER lab welcomes two new members staring in May, 2025.
-Dr. Amin Jalali joins as a postdoctoral researcher with expertise in AI and deep learning methods for neuroimaging.
+In May, 2025, Dr. Amin Jalali joins as a postdoctoral researcher with expertise in AI and deep learning methods for neuroimaging.

-PhD. candidate Amr Mustafa has studied EEG and completed a MSc in AI and data science and will be joining the First Seizure study.
+PhD. candidate Amr Mustafa has studied EEG and completed a MSc in AI and data science and joins the First Seizure study.